ajinxs/color_boxes/README.md

 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### About Project
 This project is the about showing boxes with color and whne you click on one of them all the boxes change color to some other color.
+The boxes also resize accordly to screen size.